BrendanBondurant/knowledge-base/the-good-thing/ep01/ep01-20-prompting-programming-and-team-dynamics.md

   - Lexor
   - Bytecode
   - India
-summary: Jens argues that whether you are writing code or prompting an AI, both require clear thinking and accurate translation of business requirements into real solutions.
-  For him, the ability to turn customer needs into working software is more valuable than typing code.
-He encourages developers to learn fundamentals like parsing and compiler design by building their own tools, noting he did this with GraphQL.
-More than anything, he credits great teams for success, explaining that WunderGraph thrived because of strong collaboration across personalities and skill sets, not just technical output.
+summary: Jens argues that prompting an AI and writing code are both about translating business requirements into precise instructions, reinforcing that problem-solving matters more than syntax.
+He shares how building his own parsers and compilers for GraphQL deepened his understanding of programming, encouraging others to do the same.
+He stresses the value of teamwork, noting WunderGraph’s success came from diverse skills and strong collaboration, not just technical expertise
 ---